MAXCUT QAOA performance guarantees for p >1: Lower bounds on the the approximation ratio

-where $f_\lambda\equiv f_\lambda(\gamma,\beta)$ is the expectation value of an individual edge and particular subgraph $\lambda$, chosen for a particular set of values $(\gamma,\beta)$.
-The sum is guaranteed to be less than or equal to the global maximum $F_\text{max}$, which simultaneously optimizes $(\gamma,\beta)$ for all clauses.
-There is choice in the set of values for which to compute $f_\lambda$; we use the following set of angles
+The sum on the right hand side of eq.~(\ref{fmax}) is guaranteed to be less than or equal to the global maximum $F_\text{max}$, which simultaneously optimizes $(\gamma,\beta)$ for all clauses.
+We may choose the set of values for which to compute $f_\lambda$; we use the following set of angles

 These values are one of the optima for the tree subgraph, which does not have any cycles (see Fig. \ref{fig:example_tiling} bottom left).
 For more details on this choice of angles, see Section \ref{sec:angle_choice}.